Highlands Sky Trail Run

 Rules While keeping these to a minimum, there are a few.
 Crew can only drive to Aid Station #4 Dolly Sods mile 19.7 and Aid Station #8 Freeland Rd mile 36.9, crew SHALL NOT drive from #4 to #6 along the Road Across The Sky.
 Pacers are not allowed on the course, however friends may join a runner from the last Aid Station #8 Freeland Rd to the finish.
 No one may run using another registered runners bib number.

-Race Registration Printable ENTRY FORM or online through ACTIVE.
-Early fee $85, after May 25, 2013 the fee is $105.
+Race Registration Printable mail in ENTRY FORM or online through Run Sign Up.
+Early fee $95, beginning May 19, 2017 the fee will be $115.

 Late Arrival Please let me know if you will arriving late or even early Saturday morning, mailto:email@example.com

 Aid Stations There are 8 aid stations.
-Station 1 will only have water and HEED sport drink.
-Stations 2 thru 8 will in a mix of utlrarun cuisine such as; pbj, fruit, cookies, pretzels, chips, Hammergel, potatoes, candy, soup if it’s cold, salt, Heed, Coke, Mt Dew and more.
+Station 1 will only have water and Tailwind sport drink.
+Stations 2 thru 8 will in a mix of utlrarun cuisine such as; pbj, fruit, cookies, pretzels, chips, potatoes, candy, soup if it’s cold, salt, Tailwind, Coke, Mt Dew and more.
+There will be no gels at the aid stations; please come prepared.
 See Course Maps for Aid Station locations.

 Drop Bags will be collected at the Start and be available at Aid Station #4 Dolly Sods, mile 19.7.
 Label your bag with name and bib number.